damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 We want everyone to quickly get a fully functioning CI/CD pipeline that deploys to a container scheduler.
-It shouldn't require any effort to get started, but also be scalable and not hide any of the magic.
+It shouldn't require any effort to get started, but should also be scalable and not hide any of the magic.

 Auto Deploy does this.
 Auto Deploy adds a single button to your project, that when clicked, will create a merge request with a template that will